-TTPOINT Bn... latitude longitude Where, n... is one or more digits.
+TTPOINT Bn... latitude longitude

+B is literally the upper case B representing the B button press. n... is one or more digits.

 In each case, the latitude and longitude can be listed as signed decimal degrees (negative for south or west) or in degrees / minute / hemisphere format.
 The degree symbol is not part of ASCII so ^ is used instead.